deevvan/DNABert2-RNAseq-classification-model/README.md

 Extracts sequences from a FASTQ file, handling both uncompressed and gzipped files.
 It yields valid sequences based on the criteria defined in `is_valid_sequence`.

-#### c) extract_sequences_from_fasta

-Similar to `extract_sequences_from_fastq`, this function extracts sequences from a FASTA file, handling both uncompressed and gzipped files.

-#### d) preprocess_sequence
+#### c) preprocess_sequence

 Truncates a sequence to a specified maximum length, ensuring it does not exceed the model's input size requirement.

-#### e) predict_sequences
+#### d) predict_sequences

 Utilizes a pre-trained model to predict labels for a batch of DNA sequences.
 It outputs the predicted label and confidence score for each sequence based on a specified threshold.

-#### f) calculate_label_statistics

-Calculates statistics for predicted labels, such as count, average confidence, and Z-score, for either virus or variant classifications.

-#### g) initialize_output_csv

-Initializes a CSV file for storing prediction results, writing appropriate headers.

-#### h) append_prediction_to_csv

-Appends prediction results to the CSV file, adding new rows for each prediction.

-#### i) load_rbd_reference
+#### e) load_rbd_reference

-Loads the RBD reference sequence from a specified FASTA file, used for alignment checks.
+Loads the RBD reference sequence for local alignment of sequences predicted to have sars_cov_2 virus label.

-#### j) sequence_contains_rbd
+#### g) sequence_contains_rbd

-Uses a pairwise aligner to check if a given sequence aligns with the RBD reference sequence, indicating potential viral variants.
+Checks if a sequence aligns with the RBD reference using local alignment.

-#### k) analyze_predictions
+#### h) align_to_rbd_and_generate_consensus

-Analyzes prediction results from a CSV file, calculates statistics, and generates visualizations such as pie charts and Circos plots.
+Aligns sequences to RBD using Bowtie2 and generates a consensus sequence with ivar.

+## Step 4) CIRCOS plot Generator Script

+Python script (mrna_predictor.py) for classifying mRNA sequences and predicting viral strains using pre-trained models.
+It supports sequence classification for RNA-Seq files in FASTQ/FASTA formats (uncompressed and gzipped), and predicts virus labels and respective variants.
+The script handles multi-GPU support for large datasets and provides functionality for consensus generation using Bowtie2 and ivar for SARS-CoV-2 sequences.

+Script: circos_generator.py

+        python mrna_predictor.py --csv path/to/*_prediction.csv --out_dir path/to/output_dir

+### Overview

+The script calculates virus copy number and count based statistics for each virus and variant label using input prediction csv file generated by mRNA_predictor.py and generates Circos plot.

-### Main Functionality:
+### Script Parameters

-The main function of the script, `mrna_predictor`, orchestrates the entire workflow of mRNA sequence classification and viral strain prediction:

-1. **Input Validation**: Validates the input FASTQ/FASTA file format.
-2. **Sequence Extraction**: Extracts sequences from the input file using the appropriate helper function.
-3. **GPU Allocation**: Distributes sequences across available GPUs for parallel processing.
-4. **Model Prediction**: Loads pre-trained models and predicts viral labels for each sequence chunk using helper functions.
-5. **Output Compilation**: Combines prediction results from multiple processes into a single CSV file.
-6. **Result Analysis**: Analyzes the combined predictions and generates visualizations.
+The script requires several command-line arguments to specify input files, directories, and parameters for model prediction:

+**--csv**: Path to the input *_prediction.csv file generated by mrna_predictor.py **--out_dir**: Output Directory to generate Circos plot for input prediction csv file

-### Output Files of Model Application Script:
+### Output Files for Model Application Script & Circos Plot Generator Script:

 Output prediction csv: